Best bass systems for your small car or hatchback

 Loud bass for around $500

-If you have a little money and want the biggest bang for your bucks, this dual 12-inch subwoofer package will probably fit the bill.
-The two subs, sealed enclosure, and 1200-watt amplifier have been matched together for maximum performance.
+If you have a little money and want the biggest bang for your bucks, this sub-amp combo will probably fit the bill.
+The 12" sub, ported enclosure, and 500-watt amplifier have been matched together for maximum performance.

 Loud bass for a high budget